Elicit Review 2026 - AI Literature Research

 How do you rank sources or determine quality?

-Elicit uses custom embedding models to rank papers by semantic similarity to your query, considering features like citation count and recency.
-The top 1,000 papers are then analyzed using LLMs to prioritize based on relevance to your specific research question.
+Elicit uses custom embedding models to rank papers by content similarity to your query, not keyword frequency.
+The system also considers features like citation count and recency.
+For the top 1,000 papers, LLMs further prioritize based on relevance to your specific research question.

 Elicit Integrations